-RETOUCHING TRANSPARENCIES
+RETOUCHING

 Use KODAK E-6 Transparency Retouching Dyes.
-You can chemically retouch sheet and 120/220 formats of this film on both the base and the emulsion side.
-Retouch only the emulsion side on the 135 size.
+You can chemically retouch sheet and 120/220 formats of EKTACHROME 100 Professional Film on both the base and the emulsion side.
+Retouch only the emulsion side of the 135 size.

-For information on retouching equipment, supplies, and techniques, see KODAK Publication No. E-68, Retouching Transparencies on KODAK EKTACHROME Film.
+For information on retouching equipment, supplies, and techniques, see KODAK Publication No. E-68, Retouching Color Transparencies on KODAK EKTACHROME Film.